 - Freshly ground black pepper

 - 1 tablespoon extra-virgin olive oil

-- 2 small crottins of soft-ripened goat milk cheese (4 ounces each)
+- Two small crottins of soft-ripened goat milk cheese

 - 2 cups baby arugula